AustinKelsay/nostr-mcp-server/README.md

 ## Features

-This server implements several tools for interacting with the Nostr network:
+This server implements 18 tools for interacting with the Nostr network:

 ### Reading & Querying Tools
 1. `getProfile`: Fetches a user's profile information by public key